aicenter/road-graph-tool/SQL/proc_descriptions/get_way_in_target_area.md

 - [ ] test that the function raises an error when (not sure if it is actually possible that this function would raise an error).

 ## QA
 - Q: I see `area` column in table `ways`.
 Obviously it is not connected to this context (meaning that it is not target_area).
 Still question is what is this column responsible for?
-A: -
+A: It is not responsible for anything in this particular context.

 ## Code
 !!!
 Warning Warning